-How does a school district or school start a Respect Club?
+How does a school district start a Respect Club?

-(The following steps for starting a club are only suggestions.
-The members of the club decide, with guidance from their adviser, how they will start and run the club.)
+(The following steps are only suggestions.
+The high school student leaders of the club decide, with guidance from their adviser(s), how they will start and run the club.)

-2. Get agreement from your high school principal as well as from all of the other principals to start a Respect Club.
-Secure permission from your superintendent to start a Respect Club and get agreement from high school principal as well as from all of the other principals to start a Respect Club.
+2. Secure permission from your superintendent to start a Respect Club and get agreement from high school principal as well as from all of the other principals to start a Respect Club.

-6. Develop a plan to recruit members of the Respect Club (usually starting in February or March for the following school year).
-The members are outgoing students who have demonstrated respect for their job, others, and themselves.
+6. Develop a plan to recruit high school student leaders of the Respect Club (usually starting in February or March for the following school year).
+The student leaders are outgoing students who have demonstrated respect for their job, others, and themselves.
 These students are usually recommended by their teachers.
-Sometimes, the first members recruited can help the adviser(s) recruit more members.
-The number of members needed is up to the adviser(s).
-Members run the club with guidance from their adviser.
+Sometimes, the first student leaders recruited can help the adviser(s) recruit more student leaders.
+The number of student leaders needed is up to the adviser(s).
+Student leaders run the club with guidance from their adviser.

-7. Develop a plan to secure "engagement" from the faculty and the staff to try to model respect every day in what they say and do through a fun and informative forty-five minute training about Respect Club.
-It is essential that everyone is enthusiastic about Respect Club (even if they have to fake it to begin with) and that they try to demonstrate to students what respect looks like through their daily interactions with everyone.
-We have found that it makes a big impression on students when faculty and staff members dig down deep inside and find a way to be respectful to a student who is being disrespectful to them (we provide a free suggested training script).
+7. Develop a plan to secure "engagement" from the faculty and the staff through an informative and fun forty-five minute training about Respect Club.
+It is essential that everyone play their role by being enthusiastic about Respect Club (even if they have to fake it to begin with) and by modeling to students what respect looks like through their daily interactions with everyone.
+We have found that it makes a big impression on students when faculty and staff members dig down deep inside and find a way to be respectful to someone who is being disrespectful to them (we provide a free suggested training script).

-8. Develop a plan to recognize students who have respected their job, others, and themselves after the end of the first, second, and third marking period.
-In addition, recognize students who have made significant progress toward having respect in at least one of the three areas.
-Please be sure to get parents involved with this process.
+8. Develop a plan to meaningfully recognize students who have respected their job, others, and themselves after the end of the first and third marking period.
+In addition, recognize students who have made significant progress toward having respect in at least one of the three areas (job, others, yourself).
+Please be sure to include in the plan a way to get parents involved with this process.
 (We have suggestions for all of this.)

-"All of a sudden I realized that being in the drama wasn't helping me - so I found myself a few real (strong) friends and focused on doing my best in school.
+"All of a sudden I realized that being in the drama (and being disrespectful) wasn't helping me - so I found myself a few strong friends, got out of the drama, and focused on doing my best in school.
 It was a good choice." - an eighth grader

-9. Develop a plan for encourage students to have respect for their job, others, and themselves on a daily basis (we have suggestions of how to do this).
+9. Develop a plan for encouraging students to have respect for their job, others, and themselves on a daily basis (we provide suggestions of how to do this).

-"When I'm angry I use my shield to protect myself and calm down." - a third grader
+"When I'm angry, I use my shield (learned in Respect Club) to protect myself and calm down." - a third grader

 11. Designate the first and third Thursday of the each month as "RESPECT!"
 Thursdays.
-On these days, we suggest that elementary and intermediate schools ask their faculty, staff and students to wear their RESPECT ROCKS!™ or respect definition T-shirts (pictured above) combined with a dress down day for the staff and students (wearing these T-shirts twice a month promotes respect and it also helps to create school spirit).
+On these days, we suggest that elementary and intermediate schools ask their faculty, staff and students to wear their RESPECT ROCKS!™, ALWAYS RESPECT - NO EXCUSES!™, RESPECT=SUCCESS™, or RESPECT definition T-shirts (pictured above) combined with a dress down day for the staff and students (wearing these T-shirts twice a month encourages respect and it also helps to create school spirit).